nxp-imx/mfgtools/README.md

   uuu -v u-boot.imx         verbose mode

-  uuu -d u-boot.imx         Once it detects the attachement of a known device, download boot.imx.
+  uuu -d u-boot.imx         Once it detects the attachment of a known device, download boot.imx.

                             u-boot.imx can be replaced, new file will be download once board reset.